Vital Spin & Go Strategy Adjustments

 Playback versus c-bets

 That being said, you should not make a mistake of overfolding when facing aggression.
 As we already recognized, c-betting many hands are the right strategy in Spin and Go, so many of your opponents will be doing that as well.

 To counter that, you should defend every playable hand and even raise as a bluff holdings that are not strong enough to call.
 If your opponent is over c-betting (he will be in most cases), it is close to impossible for him to defend enough of the hands against a raise so this will create another spot where you literally can print money.

 But despite raising your bluffs, be ready to bluff catch many of your hands as well.
 Especially if you have blockers to his possible strong holdings and do not block any potential draws that your opponent could be barreling, calling down with the 3rd pair is not uncommon.

 Obviously, all these strategies will require some time and practice, but when you get the hold of general short stack play, you will end up crushing lower Spin and Goes with an aggressive strategy and ability to bluff your opponents.
-If you want to boost your learning process, you can always check Poker Formula for Success and copy strategies that professional players use every day.
+If you want to boost your learning process, you can always check poker training sites and copy strategies that professional players use every day.

 Use the stats

 Both Holdem Manager and Poker Tracker offer the ability to create a custom HUD and see how your opponent’s play in different stack depth and every spot you can imagine.
 Without going into details with the stats, just make sure you are using tracking software and the HUD not to leave any information aside and easily adjust versus your opponents.

 On top of that, you can go even further and get additional poker tools that will help you on this journey either to learn the strategy or have more convenience when playing.